Frequently asked questions

-Can I claim back long service leave payments that I made to my employee?
+Can I claim back long service leave payments that I've made to my workers?

 In the future, I'll be engaging only casual staff to work a few days here and there.
 With no permanent staff, do I still need to stay registered as an employer?

 Yes.
-If you engage a new worker for more than four days in a return period, you must include the worker on your return and pay the corresponding levy.
+If you engage a new worker for five or more days in a return period, you must include the worker on your return and pay the corresponding levy.